Information about Temozolomide

 How temozolomide works

-Temozolomide works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.
+Temozolomide is an anti-cancer medication.
+It works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.

 Common side effects of temozolomide